 Millhouses Park is located approximately 3 miles south-west of Sheffield City Centre on Abbeydale Road South.
 It contains a skate park, playing fields, playground, bowls green, basketball court, boating lake and and incorporates a section of the River Sheaf corridor.

-The best sustainable gifts from local makers
+The best sustainable products, gifts, food and drink from local makers and businesses.

 Over the last year (and despite the pandemic) Hillsborough has seen an influx of exciting new independent businesses, bringing a fresher feel and attracting new visitors to this reinvigorated part of Sheffield.